MarcThibeault/Langtons-Ants/README.md

  * Left click to create rainbow ants (!)
  * Press space bar to start
  * Press S to save your starting ant positions to a CSV file.
- * Press L to load a previously saved CSV file.
+ * Press D to load a previously saved CSV file.
  * Press C to reset the simulation